chrisroadmap/chrisroadmap.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a senior scientist in the [bclimate](https://hydr.vub.be/research-groups/bclimate) group at Vrije Universiteit Brussel, Belgium and a guest research scholar in the [Energy, Climate and Environment Program](https://iiasa.ac.at/programs/ece) at IIASA, Austria.
+I am a senior scientist in the Water and Climate group at Vrije Universiteit Brussel, Belgium and the [Energy, Climate and Environment Program](https://iiasa.ac.at/programs/ece) at IIASA, Austria.
 Until very recently I was at the University of Leeds with a short spell at the UK Met Office.

 I am the lead maintainer of the [fair simple climate model](https://docs.fairmodel.net) and co-chair of the [radiative forcing model intercomparison project](https://rfmip.leeds.ac.uk) for [CMIP7](https://wcrp-cmip.org/cmip7/).